MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Specifies an array of processes, as paths to process images.
 This cmdlet excludes any files opened by the processes that you specify from scheduled and real-time scanning.
 Specifying this parameter excludes files opened by executable programs only.
-The cmdlet does not exclude the processes themselves.
+The cmdlet doesn’t exclude the processes themselves.
 To exclude a process, specify it by using the **ExclusionPath** parameter.

 ```yaml